cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 _Currying is the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions_

-Without deep diving into Haskell theory and monads madness, let me only explain how you can apply this technique for your own benefit with an example.
+Without deep diving into Haskell theory and monad madness, let me only explain how you can apply this technique for your own benefit with an example.

 Having this declaration in the templates: